NCEAS/eml/docs/eml-semantic-annotations-primer.md

 ### Pattern for the `additionalMetadata` element annotations
 Semantic annotations may also be inserted in the `additionalMetadata` element that is nested under the `eml` root element.
 This type of semantic annotation has a `describes` element and a `metadata` element containing the annotation.
 The `metadata` element has an `annotation` element.
 The content of the `describes` element is the *subject* of the semantic annotation.
 Within the `annotation` element are `propertyURI` and `valueURI` elements.
 The `propertyURI` is the *object property* and the `valueURI` is the *object* of the annotation.
 The URIs should ideally point to terms in controlled vocabularies.

 Multiple `annotation` elements may be embedded in the same `metadata` element to assert multiple semantic statements about the same subject.
+Annotating different subjects requires using additional `describes` elements.
 ```
 <eml>
   ...